w3f/Grants-Program/docs/Support Docs/T&Cs.md

 **(v)  Payment process:**

 The Operations Team specified in the [Grants-Program GitHub repository](https://github.com/w3f/Grants-Program), gets notified once the above-specified delivery was accepted.
 As soon as any feedback is provided by the evaluators, this feedback first needs to be resolved.
-After this, the Operations Team makes the payment to the bank account or Polkadot AssetHub (for DOT, USDT and USDC) address specified in the initial application.
+After this, the Operations Team makes the payment to the bank account and/or Polkadot AssetHub (for DOT, USDT and USDC) address specified in the initial application.

 ## 5. Scope of these Terms and Conditions